Shawn Quinn (American football)

 Shawn William Quinn (born March 1972) is an American football coach and former player.
-He is the outside linebackers coach at Virginia Tech, a position he has held since 2022.
-Quinn served as the head football coach at Savannah State University in Savannah, Georgia from 2019 to 2021.
+Quinn is the Defensive Coordinator and Outside Linebackers coach at Liberty University, a position he has held since January 3, 2026.
+Quinn served as outside linebackers coach at Virginia Tech from 2022 to 2025 and was the head football coach at Savannah State University in from 2019 to 2021.
 He played college football at Carson–Newman University from 1992 to 1995.

 Early life and education

 Quinn is a native of Chicago.
 In 1995, Quinn earned a degree in history and political science from Carson–Newman University, a small, private college located in Jefferson City, Tennessee.
 After attending Carson–Newman, Quinn received a master's degree from Lincoln Memorial University in Harrogate, Tennessee.

 Coaching career

 Assistant coaching career

 Among various stops, Quinn has coached under Jeff Monken at Georgia Southern, under Les Miles at LSU, under Phillip Fulmer at Tennessee, and Rickey Bustle at Louisiana–Lafayette.

 Working under Fulmer as a graduate assistant for offense, Quinn coached in three bowl games while at Tennessee: 2000 Fiesta Bowl, 2001 Cotton Bowl Classic, and 2002 Florida Citrus Bowl.